-Phase II: Zoning Code Update
+Phase II: Title 21 Zoning & Planning Code Update

-The project goals for updating the zoning code are:
+The project goals for updating the Title 21 Zoning and Planning code are:

-- 1. Modernize the code by bringing the standards up to date by applying measures that reflect contemporary best practices, land use trends, and market demands while improving efficiency and user friendliness into the code. - 2.
-Identify best code format and create a new code that enables development to take place as a mixture of uses, rather than large areas of single land use or greenfield development. - 3.
+- 1. Modernize the code by bringing the standards up to date by applying measures that reflect contemporary best practices, land use trends, and market demands, while improving efficiency and user friendliness into the code. - 2.
+Identify best code format and create a new code that enables development to take place as a mixture of uses, rather than large areas of single land use or Greenfield development. - 3.
 Align with and implement the vision of the Comprehensive Plan. - 4.
-Conduct all public and key stakeholder outreach to better inform and guide the updated Title 21 Zoning and Planning Code. - 5.
-Align the updated Title 21 Zoning and Planning Code to support implementation of related City plans such as Transportation Master Plan, Stormwater, and Water/Sewer Plan. - 6.
+Conduct all public and key stakeholder outreach to better inform and guide the updated Title 21 Zoning and Planning Code.

+- 5. Align the updated Title 21 Zoning and Planning Code to support implementation of related City plans such as Transportation Master Plan, Stormwater, and Water/Sewer Plan. - 6.
 Present the updated Title 21 Zoning and Planning Code to the Planning Commission and City Council public hearings for recommendation and approval. - 7.
-City staff provide project support with a project manager, participation/facilitation in outreach events, and information/feedback to consultants.
+City staff will provide project support with a project manager, participation/facilitation in outreach events, and information/feedback to consultants.

-The development of the Homer Title 21 Zoning and Planning Code should include, but not be limited to, the following tasks:
+The development of the Title 21 Zoning and Planning Code should include, but not be limited to, the following tasks: